from-explore/Porto/README.md

 The Repository classes are an implementation of the Repository Design Pattern.

-Their major roles are separating the business logic from the data (or the data access service).
+Their major roles are separating the business logic from the data (or the data access Task).

 Repositories saves and retrieves Models to/from the underlying storage mechanism.